 Enriching your data means adding more information to your dataset based on the values that are already present.
 For more information on how you can do this, see our article on data enrichment.

 Now it's time to customize how Graphext will group your employees.
-Inside of the 'Cluster and Network Creation' section, you should add the variables you want to use as factors in calculating your network alongside a target variable.
+Inside of the Select Target and Factors section, you should add the variables you want to use as factors in calculating your network alongside a target variable.

 Factors are variables that will be considered when creating links in your data.